engtuncay/engtuncay.github.io/csharp-dotnet/cst/cst-10-01-class.md

 ## C# static constructor

-C# static constructor is used to initialize static fields.
+C# static constructor is used to `initialize static fields`.
 It can also be used to perform any action that is to be performed only once.
-It is invoked automatically before first instance is created or any static member is referenced.
+It is `invoked automatically before first instance is created or any static member is referenced`.

 ➖ Points to remember for C# Static Constructor